paulbauriegel/bachelor-thesis-medical-imaging/3-Medical-Imaging.md

 #### Image Preprocessing

 Most detector algorithms performing best under specific circumstances.
 To make use of there optimal performance ratio the images are often preprocessed.
 The preprocessing does involve basic operations like cropping, up- or downscaling or color space conversion.
-It can have a tremendous impact on the results as shown by Johansson et al {Johansson 2016 #28, p.
-6ff}.
+It can have a tremendous impact on the results as shown by Johansson et al [@Johansson.2016, p.
+6ff].
 Preprocessing is also required for most neural networks <!-- source--> .

 #### Key Patch detection and Feature Extraction

 The detection of objects in images does require key features to find and distinct theses objects.
 Therefore classical image analysis will derive image descriptors in the first step of each training pipeline.
 Image descriptors have different ranges of complexity and can also be an assemblement of multiple simpler detectors.
 Descriptors can be used to extract local and global features.
 Global feature represent properties of the image such as width or brightness, local features on the other hand are derived by detecting key points in the image and describing the area around these points. (book springer, p.
 1, https://pdfs.semanticscholar.org/322f/f387087134ac776a4270cd55e7f3334edeb2.pdf)
-The sematic context and localization of anchor points makes local features much more important for object detection {Tuytelaars 2007 #30}.
+The sematic context and localization of anchor points makes local features much more important for object detection [@Tuytelaars.2007].
 Therefore only the key algorithms for local feature detection and description are presented here.
-Many works reviewed these algorithms and since a complete review of all algorithms exceeds the scope of this work, only the common algorithms of these reviews will be presented in this section.
-(Zhang 2006 #27; Materka 1998; Ojha 2015; Mukherjee 2013; Uchida 2016; Remondino 2006)
+Many works reviewed these algorithms and since a complete review of all algorithms exceeds the scope of this work, only the common algorithms of these reviews will be presented in this section. [@Zhang.2006, @Materka.1998, @Ojha.2015, @Mukherjee.2013, @Uchida.2016, @Remondino.2006]
 <!-- Characteristics why importantA Comparative Experimental Study of Image Feature Detectors and Descriptors, -->
 Feature descriptors and detectors a two kinds of different algorithms. *Detector*s chooses 2D locations, like points or regions, if these locations are geometrically  stable  under different transformations and containing high information content, like the  local maximum of a cornerness metric.
 The results of the algorithms are 'interest points', 'corners', 'affine  regions' or 'invariant regions' that are stable under different transformations.
-A *descriptor* on the other hand is a 2D vector of pixel information, which describes the image patch around the position provided by an detector.({Remondino 2006 #35}, {Canclini 2013 #33}, {Uchida 2016 #36})
+A *descriptor* on the other hand is a 2D vector of pixel information, which describes the image patch around the position provided by an detector. [@Remondino.2006, @Canclini.2013, @Uchida.2016]
 Together the image-patch and its descriptor build a local feature.
-These features are then used for computer vision tasks,like classification segmentation or detection (Source concise computer vision,{Canclini 2013 #33},).
+These features are then used for computer vision tasks,like classification segmentation or detection [@Klette.2014, @Canclini.2013].

 ##### Detectors for interest point, corners or regions

 Over the last fourth years since the the first corner detection algorithms (source) many scientist have been developing algorithms for different use cases.
 So there are different way to sort these algorithms in these field as well.
-Some reviews distinct these algorithms based on their internal algorithm operations as contour curvature based, intensity based, color-based methods, (parametric) models based or machine learning methods ({Schmid 2000 #31};{Tuytelaars 2007 #30}, {Lenc 2018 #32}).
-Other papers group based on the detectors characteristics like viewpoint invariant, affine-invariant, scale-invariant or rotation-invariant ({Uchida 2016 #36}).
-Since this work will not actually go into the detailed implementation of these algorithms and the methods are presented for a general overview, the outlined methods are divided by there application ({Canclini 2013 #33}, {Remondino 2006 #35}, {Ojha 2015 #38}).
+Some reviews distinct these algorithms based on their internal algorithm operations as contour curvature based, intensity based, color-based methods, (parametric) models based or machine learning methods [@Schmid.2000, @Tuytelaars.2007, @Lenc.2018].
+Other papers group based on the detectors characteristics like viewpoint invariant, affine-invariant, scale-invariant or rotation-invariant [@Uchida.2016].
+Since this work will not actually go into the detailed implementation of these algorithms and the methods are presented for a general overview, the outlined methods are divided by there application [@Canclini.2013, @Remondino.2006, @Ojha.2015].

 <!-- einfache aufspaltung nicht hilfreich für komplexe -->